Deephaven's design

 Chunks are pooled to allow re-use as temporary data buffers without significant impact on garbage generation, thus reducing garbage collection frequency and duration.

-Chunks are currently implemented as regions of native Java arrays, with implementations for each primitive type as well as an additional one for Object references.
-We’ve long contemplated switching to use Apache Arrow ValueVectors (called Arrays in the C++ implementation), but haven’t yet invested sufficient development resources to build a proof of concept.
+Deephaven currently implements chunks as regions of native Java arrays, with implementations for each primitive type as well as an additional one for Object references.
+In the future we might switch to use Apache Arrow ValueVectors (called Arrays in the C++ implementation) or another high-performance implementation.

 Building further on our chunk-oriented engine design, Deephaven join and aggregation operations frequently rely on a columnar hash table implementation that allows chunks of single or multi-element keys to be hashed and inserted or probed in bulk operations where data patterns permit.
 Each component of this operational building block attempts to enable vectorization and avoid virtual method lookups by relying on chunk-oriented kernels, whether for hashing data, sorting data, looking for runs of identical values, and so on.